Looking For The Perfect REIT, No Tricks Just A Treat

 Over time, I have found that investing SWANs can not only be stress free but highly profitable.

-While many of the so-called market timers are out chasing REITs like Washington Prime (WPG), Wheeler REIT (WSR), and Global Net Lease (GNL), I am sitting back drinking a cold glass of lemonade, saying to myself, “why all the drama?”
+While many of the so-called market timers are out chasing REITs like Washington Prime (WPG), Wheeler REIT (NASDAQ:WHLR), and Global Net Lease (GNL), I am sitting back drinking a cold glass of lemonade, saying to myself, “why all the drama?”

 I remember when I was a kid and I used to watch The Adams Family.
 Some of you may recall Gomez Adams trying to read the science of tape-reading.
 As the legendary Wall Street writer, Frank J. Williams explains,